-The success of an agency's workflow hinges on a careful balance of supply and demand.
+The success of a project’s workflow hinges on a careful balance of supply and demand.
 While getting more projects into the pipeline is a plus, not having enough people to get them done can mean overworked team members and late deliveries.

 - What is capacity planning?

-- Capacity planning vs. resource planning: what's the difference?
+- Capacity vs. resource planning

-- 3 principal methods and examples of capacity planning
+- 3 capacity planning examples

 Jump start your capacity planning with resource management software

 Rated #1 for resource management on G2, Float gives you the most accurate view of your team's capacity to plan projects and schedule tasks with confidence.Find out more

 Capacity planning is the process of matching available employee hours against the needs of a particular project.
 Team leaders are able to calculate the maximum amount of work their staff is capable of doing in any given period.
 It also takes into account hurdles like holidays, sickness, availability (including contractors or freelancers), and delivery delays.